telerik/ajax-docs/installation/which-file-do-i-need-to-install.md

 >
 >**Prerequisite**
 >
->In order to have Telerik® UI for ASP.NET AJAX running, you will need to have [ASP.NET AJAX](http://www.asp.net/AJAX/Documentation/Live/InstallingASPNETAJAX.aspx) installed on your development/production machine.
+>In order to have Telerik® UI for ASP.NET AJAX running, you will need to have ASP.NET AJAX installed on your development/production machine.
+ASP.NET AJAX is available in the .NET 4.x+ installations.

 Telerik provides the following installation package types: